Pindad G2

 The Pindad G2 is a 9×19mm Parabellum handgun designed and produced by Pindad.

-The Pindad G2 pistol is a recoil-operated semi-automatic handgun utilizing a John Browning-style tilting barrel mechanism.
+It is a recoil-operated semi-automatic handgun utilizing a John Browning-style tilting barrel mechanism.
 This mechanism harnesses the recoil of the fired round to push the slide rearwards.

-Etymology

-The name "G2" is pronounced in English /'dʒiː/-/tuː/ and is meant to be a pun for the Indonesian word "jitu" (literally means "accurate").

 History

-The G2 Combat is the basic variant of the Pindad G2 series, to replace the Pindad P1 and P2 (licensed copy of Browning Hi-Power P-35) as the standard sidearm of the Indonesian National Armed Forces.
+The G2 Combat was manufactured to replace the Pindad P1 and P2 (licensed copy of Browning Hi-Power P-35) as the standard sidearm of the Indonesian National Armed Forces.
 Design and production G2 has been carried out since the middle of the year 2010, while mass production started in 2011.

-The other variants are the G2 Elite and G2 Premium.
-G2 Elite was introduced alongside G2 Combat in 2011.
-It has longer barrel and adjustable sight.
-The G2 Premium is a further development of the G2 Elite, with double action/single action trigger instead of single action only in the previous variants.
-It was introduced in 2016 and entered serial production in 2017.
+In 2012, it's reported that Indonesian Army purchased an unknown number of G2s.

+The G2 Premium was unveiled in 2016.

+In April 2017, Pindad reported that some African and Middle Eastern countries expressed interest to acquire the G2.
+On June 1, 2018, Pindad announced that it had entered into a partnership with Bhukhanvala Industries to market the SS2 to Indian military and law enforcement agencies.

+On 10 February 2022, Pindad awarded a decorated G2 Elite to Florence Parly in her capacity as the Minister of the Armed Forces.

 On 7 November 2022, the Deputy Commander of the Royal Cambodian Army expressed interest in Pindad rifles and handguns.
 On 6 June 2024, Jakarta approved military assistance to Cambodia in the form of 150 Pindad SS2-V5-A1 rifles and 20 Pindad G2 Elite pistols, with ammunition.
 The military assistance received by the Vice Commander of RCAF and Commander of the Royal Cambodian Army on 29 August 2024.

 Variants

 G2 Combat

-The G2 Combat is a 114 mm (4.5 inch) barrel length pistol, uses 9 x 19 mm parabellum ammunition, capacity 15 rounds, weight 0.90 kg, high 136 mm, fixed front-sight and rear-sight.
-Widely used by the Indonesian armed forces.
+The G2 Combat is a 114 mm (4.5 inch) barrel length pistol with a 15 round capacity, weight 0.90 kg, high 136 mm, fixed front-sight and rear-sight.

+G2 Combat A1

+A sub-variant of the G2 Combat.
+An optical sight can be attached to the slide via a mount that replaces the rear sight and a flashlight or a laser-sight can be attached via a frame-mounted Picatinny rail.